Hilbert cube: Properties

+Let $K$ be any infinite-dimensional, compact, convex subset of $\ell_2$; or more generally, any such subset of a locally convex topological vector space such that $K$ is also metrizable; or more generally still, any such subset of a metrizable space such that $K$ is also an absolute retract.
+Then $K$ is homeomorphic to the Hilbert cube.

 Every subset of the Hilbert cube inherits from the Hilbert cube the properties of being both metrizable (and therefore T4) and second countable.
 It is more interesting that the converse also holds: Every second countable T4 space is homeomorphic to a subset of the Hilbert cube.

-Every Gδ-subset of the Hilbert cube is a Polish space, a topological space homeomorphic to a separable and complete metric space.
+In particular, every Gδ-subset of the Hilbert cube is a Polish space, a topological space homeomorphic to a separable and complete metric space.
 Conversely, every Polish space is homeomorphic to a Gδ-subset of the Hilbert cube.